CHARLES

 "Smiles and positivity don't turn stairs into a ramp."

-Beyond academia and consulting, Charles is also no stranger to the stage.
-As a poet, musician, and spoken word artist, he co-founded Corps Bruyants, an improvisational theatre school and non-profit organization that makes the benefits of improv accessible to both the general public and Canadian businesses.
+Charles is also a seasoned performer.
+A poet, musician, and slam artist, he is also the co-founder of Corps bruyants, a theatrical improvisation school and non-profit organization that democratizes access to the benefits of improvisation, both for the general public and for Canadian organizations.

 -